Statutory Holiday Assist

 2. In the Statutory Holidays section, click Select Eligible Employees.

-3. In the Filter employees by province field, select the province for the calculation.
+4. In the Filter employees by province field, narrow the employee list by province, worked status, or eligibility.

 Powerpay inserts and saves the value into the Time Review page.Closed From the Payroll menu, select Regular Payment > Time Review., next to the statutory holiday date, once the value is calculated.